 At work I’m running emacs and a console with multiple tabs just to be able to develop django apps.
 When i was coding common lisp, scheme and even C/C++ i could stick to a single emacs session.

-I’m not sure if pycharm is free/open source but the cost isn’t too bad: $100 for a personal license, free for free/open source software developers, $200 per developer at a company.
+I’m not sure if pycharm is free/open source (update 2017, Intellij IDEA has a community edition and the pricing model has changed) but the cost isn’t too bad: $100 for a personal license, free for free/open source software developers, $200 per developer at a company.
 If it’s good enough I’ll ask for a company license.
 Other developers at work are using Vim, Sublime 2 and some other text editors.

 The problematic part for me is that I had a remote virtual machine that ran Ubuntu Server to replicate the environments we deploy to.
 This requires mapping a local folder to the remote folder in PyCharm.
 Running commands remotely is also a pain with that setup (or maybe the commands I was running were broken?)